Building a Self-Service Data Platform for a Global Financial Instution

 RESULT

-• Helped the product team to understand and trust the UX process through ‘doing’
+• Created a roadmap that actually stuck, helping the product team to understand and trust the UX process long after my part was done.

 Lessons Learned